General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Accelerating Applications

-\paragraph{\glspl{llm} as Feature Extractors} Another emerging application of \glspl{llm} is their use as \enquote{feature extractors}, where they generate textual or embedded representations of molecules or materials.
+Another emerging application of \gls{llm}-based \glspl{gpm} is their use as \enquote{feature extractors}, where they generate textual or embedded representations of molecules or materials.
 For instance, in materials science, \textcite{aneesh2025semantic} employed \glspl{llm} to generate text embeddings of perovskite solar cell compositions.
-These embeddings were subsequently used to train a \gls{gnn} for predicting power conversion efficiency, demonstrating the potential of \glspl{llm} to enhance feature representation in materials informatics.
-Similarly, in the molecular domain, \textcite{srinivas2024crossmodal} used zero-shot \gls{llm} prompting (see \Cref{box: cot_prompting} for prompt examples) to generate detailed textual descriptions of molecular functional groups, which are used to train a small \gls{lm}.
+These embeddings were subsequently used to train a \gls{gnn} for predicting power conversion efficiency, demonstrating the potential of \glspl{llm} to enhance feature representation in materials informatics. \begin{promptbox}[label={box: cot_prompting}] \textbf{\gls{cot} Prompting}\autocite{srinivas2024crossmodal}\\ Prompt 1: What is the molecular structure of this chemical \gls{smiles} string?
+Could you describe its atoms, bonds, functional groups, and overall arrangement? \\ Prompt 2: What are the physical properties of this molecule, such as its boiling point and melting point?\\ \dots\\ Prompt 14: Are there any environmental impacts associated with the production, use, or disposal of this molecule? \end{promptbox} Similarly, in the molecular domain, \textcite{srinivas2024crossmodal} used zero-shot \gls{llm} prompting (see \Cref{box: cot_prompting} for prompt examples) to generate detailed textual descriptions of molecular functional groups, which are used to train a small \gls{lm}.
 This \gls{lm} is used to compute text-level embeddings of molecules.
 Simultaneously, they generate molecular graph-level embeddings from \gls{smiles} string molecular graph inputs.
-They finally integrate the graph and text-level embeddings to produce a semantically enriched embedding. \begin{promptbox} \textbf{\gls{cot} Prompting}\autocite{srinivas2024crossmodal}\\ Prompt 1: What is the molecular structure of this chemical \gls{smiles} string?
-Could you describe its atoms, bonds, functional groups, and overall arrangement? \\ Prompt 2: What are the physical properties of this molecule, such as its boiling point and melting point?\\ ...\\ Prompt 14: Are there any environmental impacts associated with the production, use, or disposal of this molecule? \end{promptbox} In a different implementation of fine-tuning, \textcite{balaji2023gptmolberta} used \modelname{ChatGPT} to generate text descriptions of molecules that were then used to train a \modelname{RoBERTa} (125M) model for property prediction, showing how \gls{lm}-generated representations can access latent spaces that \gls{smiles} strings alone might not capture.
-Similarly, \textcite{li2024unveiling} introduced the \modelname{MoleX} framework, which fine-tunes \modelname{ChemBERTa-2}\autocite{ahmad2022chemberta} on Group \gls{selfies} \autocite{cheng2023group} (a functional group-based molecular representation) to then extract a single \gls{llm}-derived embedding of molecules that captures the chemical semantics at the functional group level.
-This allowed them to determine which functional groups or fragments contribute to molecular properties, which in turn can be converted into reliable explanations of said properties.
+They finally integrate the graph and text-level embeddings to produce a semantically enriched embedding.